Shall we dance?

 Specialist Succession & Business Lawyer

-Zinta Harris is a specialist wills and estates and business succession lawyer and the owner of Harris Law.
+Zinta Harris is a specialist wills and estates and business succession lawyer and the owner of Resolve Estate Law.
 Over the past 24 years, Zinta has worked with grieving families to help them manage the fallout after the loss of a loved one.
 Her specialist focus is now exclusively in resolving wills and estates disputes and complex estate administrations.
 As a Nationally Accredited Mediator and trained collaborative lawyer, Zinta always seeks to guide matters to settlement as quickly and as peacefully as possible.

 Zinta’s goal is to change the face of how contested estates are dealt with.
 She is developing a training program on a collaborative practice framework (already successfully applied in the divorce context) for disputed estates matters – so that families are empowered to manage their inheritance without inheriting heartache.